Butta Bomma

 "Butta Bomma" (lit.
 'Basket doll') is an Indian Telugu-language song by singer Armaan Malik and composed by S. Thaman from the 2020 soundtrack album Ala Vaikunthapurramuloo of the film of the same name.
 The lyrics are written by Ramajogayya Sastry.
 The song's lyrical version was released on 23 December 2019, while the full video song was released on 21 February 2020 under the music label Aditya Music.
-The single is filmed at Annapurna Studios.
+The music video accompanying the single was filmed at Annapurna Studios.

 Release

 The teaser of the song was scheduled to release on 18 December 2019, but due to technical difficulties, it was released on 22 December.
+The song was released on 24 December 2019 (released on YouTube as a lyrical video song) as the fourth single from the album, through Aditya Music.
 The full video was released on 21 February 2020.

 Music video

 The music video features Allu Arjun and Pooja Hegde dancing for the single.
 The music is choreographed by Jani Master, a well-known choreographer from Tollywood.
 The full video song was officially released on 21 February 2020 by the Aditya Music label.

-In July 2020, the producers released a statement saying that "Butta Bomma" was the most-viewed Telugu song on YouTube of all time, and in November 2021, they released a tweet stating that it had had over 700 million views.
+In July 2020, "Butta Bomma" became the most-viewed Telugu song on YouTube of all time with 262 million views, and video crossed 700 million views in November 2021.